-whether the relative size was obtained by weighting by whole body mass or whole brain size (Supplementary Figure S6).
+Our results were similar whether the relative sizes were obtained by weighting by body mass or whole-brain size.
 Theoretically, the two weighting methods are expected to give insights into differences in resource allocation between body tissues or differences in resource allocation within the brain tissue, respectively.
-Biologically, nonetheless, we observed no differences in the response to sympatry by weighting by whole body mass or whole brain size, despite weak to moderate correlations between sizes relative to the whole body mass and sizes relative to the whole brain size (see Supplementary Figure S5).
-Therefore, our results suggest that species sympatry simultaneously impacted between-tissues and within-brain reallocations for the hippocampus and the striatum.
+Nonetheless, we observed no differences in the response to sympatry by weighting by body mass or whole-brain size, despite weak to moderate correlations between sizes relative to the body mass and sizes relative to the whole-brain size (see Supplementary Figure S5).
+Therefore, our results suggest that species sympatry mostly affected within-brain energy partitioning (as weighting by body mass can depict reallocation changes towards the whole brain or only within the brain), and in particular reallocations to two relatively small brain regions: the hippocampus and the striatum.

-The hippocampus and the striatum are areas involved in individual-based and social-based information processing, pinpointing that these two components might be under strong selection in primates (DeCasien, Williams, and Higham 2017; Powell, Isler, and Barton 2017; González-Forero and Gardner 2018).
-The hippocampus in particular, may have played a considerable role in the evolution of primate-like behaviours (Schilder, Petry, and Hof 2020), driven by the changes that primates faced in their ecological environment (e.g. the spatio-temporal distribution of the food, DeCasien and Higham 2019), or by the social environment that they faced (e.g. the number of conspecifics to interact with, Todorov et al. 2019; DeCasien and Higham 2019).
+The hippocampus and the striatum are brain regions involved in individual-based and social-based information processing, pinpointing that these two components might be under strong selection in primates (DeCasien, Williams, and Higham 2017; Powell, Isler, and Barton 2017; González-Forero and Gardner 2018).
+The hippocampus in particular may have played a considerable role in the evolution of primate-like behaviours (Schilder, Petry, and Hof 2020), driven by the changes that primates faced in their ecological environment (e.g. the spatiotemporal distribution of the food, DeCasien and Higham 2019), or by the social environment that they faced (e.g. the number of conspecifics they interact with, Todorov et al. 2019; DeCasien and Higham 2019).